e-mimiko/AWS-EC2-Instance-Manager/README.md

 ### Update an instance: PUT /ec2-service/update

-This will update the instance type for EC2 Instance specified by `instance_id`
+This will update the instance type for EC2 Instance specified by `instance_id`. **Note**: This will stop and restart the Instance.
 Request body (JSON):

 | Attribute | Type | Required | Description | Example |